mhauri/generate-modman/README.md

 -------
     --include-others            Include non default magento directories
-    --include-others-files      Include non default magento directories as files --include_others_files_mindepth=MINDEPTH    mindepth for include other files. (default: 1 to skip root) --include-app-code-core     Include app/code/core files (e.g. for official patches) --subdirectory=DIRNAME      If files are in a subdirectory of the module (e.g. src for src/app/code/community))
+    --include-others-files      Include non default magento directories as files --include-others-files-mindepth=MINDEPTH    mindepth for include other files. (default: 1 to skip root) --include-app-code-core     Include app/code/core files (e.g. for official patches) --subdirectory=DIRNAME      If files are in a subdirectory of the module (e.g. src for src/app/code/community))